-- Section 5.1 Annual Meeting: The annual meeting of the members shall be held in the month of May of each year.
-Such annual meeting shall be held at such place and time as designated by the Board of Directors. - Section 5.2 Special Meeting: Special meetings of the members may be called by the chair, or a majority of the Board of Directors, or not less than 50% of the members. - Section 5.3 Notice of Meetings: All notices of meetings of members shall be sent or otherwise given not less than ten (10) days before the date of the meeting.
+Section 5.1 Spring Orientation Meeting: The annual meeting of the members shall be held in the month of May or June of each year.
+The budget for the following year is approved at this meeting.
+The Spring Orientation Meeting shall be held at such place and time as designated by the Board of Directors.

+Section 5.2 Special Meeting: Special meetings of the members may be called by the chair, or a majority of the Board of Directors, or not less than 50% of the members.

+Section 5.3 Notice of Meetings: All notices of meetings of members shall be sent or otherwise given not less than ten (10) days before the date of the meeting.
 Such notice shall state the nature of the business expected to be conducted and the time and place of the meeting.
 No business shall be transacted at any special meeting other than that referred to in the notice.
-Provided, the failure to give notice or of any member to receive notice shall not invalidate any action taken at the meeting if a quorum was present. - Section 5.4 Quorum: At any meeting of the members of the cooperative a majority of the members shall constitute a quorum for any and all purposes; provided that if a quorum is present, thereafter, the meeting may be conducted until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum, provided that not less than one-third of the members are present.
+Provided, the failure to give notice or of any member to receive notice shall not invalidate any action taken at the meeting if a quorum was present.

+Section 5.4 Quorum: At any meeting of the members of the cooperative a majority of the members shall constitute a quorum for any and all purposes; provided that if a quorum is present, thereafter, the meeting may be conducted until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum, provided that not less than one-third of the members are present.